B-Houser/LTV-Numbers-Docs/clickbank.md

 The Secret Key allows LTV Numbers to decrypt your webhook payloads

 1. Log into your ClickBank account at <a href="https://accounts.clickbank.com/login.htm" target="_blank">accounts.clickbank.com/login/htm</a>
-2. In ClickBank's top navigation bar, go to Vendor Settings and scroll down to the Advanced Tools section
+2. In ClickBank's top navigation bar, click on Vendor Settings
+3. On the My Site page, scroll down to the Advanced Tools section
-3. Copy the Secret Key
+4. Copy the Secret Key
-4. Send your Secret Key to us at LTV Numbers via email or Slack
+5. Send your Secret Key to us at LTV Numbers via email or Slack
     - Note: a ClickBank integration is in the works that will improve this process

 # 2. Set Up Webhooks